Skip Navigation

 • After completing the PSLF Help Tool, you will need to get your employer(s)’s signature on each completed form, and submit the application(s) to Federal Student Aid.

-• If you have a FFEL, Perkins, or Parent Plus loan, you must first consolidate into a Direct Loan, then apply for PSLF.
+• If you have a FFEL, Perkins, or Parent Plus loan, you must first consolidate into a Direct Loan for your loans to be eligible for forgiveness under PSLF.

 The U.S. Department of Education's PSLF Help Tool